Friday, August 8, 2008

 Steglitz historical apartments are beautifully restored and maintained.

-Steglitz historical apartments are
+Steglitz historical apartments are beautifully restored & maintained.

-Steglitz neighborhood and historical apartments
+The Steglitz neighborhood and its historic apartments are well-maintained.

 Steglitz historical apartments are beautifully restored and maintained.